PostHog/posthog.com/contents/blog/open-source-telemetry-ethical.md

 hideAnchor: true
 ---

-A topic that strikes fear into the hearts of many working on open source projects - telemetry.
-So much so, I was a little nervous about writing this piece!
+A topic that strikes fear into the hearts of many working on open source projects - tracking your users.
+We think this more complex choice than "tracking is wrong", so this is our thought process on this issue.

 ## A framework for considering what is ethical